-The BluePippin can produce very narrow size distributions from sheared genomic DNA.
+The Pippin Prep can produce very narrow size distributions from sheared genomic DNA.
 However, narrower size distributions will necessarily mean that a smaller fraction of the input DNA will be recovered.
 Users should broaden their collection ranges if the default tight settings do not produce enough DNA for their application.
+See Section 14.3 for details.